 For many words, you won’t have nearly as much information to record as for others as they just don’t have all these variations or forms of use.

-The key thing to remember when recording vocabulary for IELTS, is to only to select the information that will be really useful.
+The key thing to remember when recording vocabulary for IELTS is to only to select the information that is likely to be really useful for your exam.

 Take your time learning new words.
 It will take a long time to develop your vocabulary, so be patient and keep working away at it.
 The average person can learn between 5 and 10 words a day.
 But it’s better to learn 5 properly than 10 only partially.